- Department of Public Health

 ⦁ Because you want to

-There are also a variety of graduate degree types for students with a Bachelors in Health Sciences to pursue, some of these include:
+There are also a variety of graduate degree types for students with a Bachelor's degree from the Department of Public Health to pursue, some of these include:

 ⦁ Masters of Public Health (MPH)